 Much easier option to check on when deciding a theme than just looking through all your pen collections.

-A monthly review is probably the most influential spread you can have in your Bullet Journal.
+A monthly review is probably the most influential spread in your Bullet Journal.

-It can help you improve your life, yourself and customize your BuJo better to your needs.
+It can help you improve your life, and yourself and customize your BuJo better to your needs.

-We also have 3 different monthly review page in the Resources Vault, you know what to do.
+We also have 3 different monthly review pages in the Resources Vault; you know what to do.

-In case you missed, a lot of these pages are available in the Resources Vault as free printables.
+In case you missed it, many of these pages are available in the Resources Vault as free printables.

-That way you can try them out without spending any time setting up a page you might not really use.
+That way, you can try them out without spending time setting up a page you might not use.